Pipeline Politics: The Race to Bypass Hormuz

 Engineering profile.
 The pipeline was originally built in the 1980s during the Iran-Iraq War, the last time Hormuz closure was a realistic threat.
 It was designed with a capacity of 5 million barrels per day, later debottlenecked, and expanded to 7 million barrels per day in a March 2025 project that added pump stations and looping sections.
 The expansion was completed quietly, without Aramco’s usual project fanfare, a signal that Riyadh took the Hormuz threat seriously well before Operation Epic Fury.
 The pipeline is a 48-inch and 56-inch dual-line system, with intermediate pump stations every 100-150 kilometers and tank farms at both ends.

 Current operations.
 Pre-crisis, the pipeline was flowing approximately 2 million barrels per day to Yanbu, where Saudi Aramco’s Red Sea refinery complex and export terminals are located.
 Red Sea exports totaled approximately 786,000 barrels per day in February 2026.
-Since the Hormuz closure, Aramco has tripled throughput to approximately 2.5 million barrels per day, with five VLCCs loaded at Yanbu in early March carrying roughly 10 million barrels.
-Red Sea exports have surged to approximately 2.5 million barrels per day.
+Since the Hormuz closure, Aramco has ramped throughput to approximately 2.5 million barrels per day, with VLCCs loading steadily at Yanbu — approximately 40 VLCCs were queued at Yanbu by early April, waiting 5 days for berth slots.
+Red Sea exports have surged to approximately 2.5 million barrels per day, up from ~0.8 million pre-crisis.
+But this rate is still only one-third of the pipeline’s expanded 7 million barrel-per-day capacity, and every barrel loaded at Yanbu must now transit through a war zone (see Red Sea Exposure below).

 The ramp-up question.
 The pipeline’s expanded 7 million barrel-per-day capacity is the critical unknown.
 Aramco has never tested the line at full throughput.
 Pipeline hydraulics are not linear; doubling flow requires roughly four times the pumping pressure due to friction losses.
 The new pump stations installed in the 2025 expansion were designed for this, but they have been operating for less than a year and have never been stressed at maximum rate.
 Additionally, every barrel that enters the pipeline must first pass through the Abqaiq processing facility, the world’s largest crude stabilization plant, with approximately 7 million barrels per day of capacity.
 Abqaiq is the critical node: all Saudi crude, regardless of destination, passes through it.
 The 2019 Houthi drone and missile attack on Abqaiq temporarily knocked out 5.7 million barrels per day of processing capacity and demonstrated the facility’s vulnerability.
 If Iran were to successfully strike Abqaiq with ballistic missiles (a capability that has been degraded but not eliminated), both the East-West Pipeline and the Gulf coast export terminals would go offline simultaneously.